Scopsula/Labyrinth/README.md

 - Has a map, can be opened with m
 - Has an inventory system
 - Has thirst (survivial mechanic)
-- Planned to have entities
+- Has entities, they currently get deleted on contact (planned to have turned based combat)
 - For testing purpose:
 - - [r] can be used to regenerate levels
 - - [n] can be used to cycle levels